Mangara01/CODECADEMY-OKCUPID-PREDICTION/README.md

 ## Key Feature

-In the date_a_scientist.ipynb notebook, you will find PyCaret code for:

-* Building and defining the zodiac sign prediction model, which is a classification task.
+* Building and defining the zodiac sign prediction model.
-* Compiling and training the model on the preprocessed dataset.
+* Compiling and training the model on the preprocessed dataset using PyCaret's.

 ## File Description

-### date_a_scientist.ipynb:

-This notebook contains code to build the machine learning.
+* **date_a_scientist.ipynb:** This notebook contains code to build the machine learning.

-### OKCupid SLIDE DECK.pptx:

-This pptx file contains the results of OKCUPID Analysis.
+* **OKCupid SLIDE DECK.pptx:** This pptx file contains the analysis result.